This Easy Low Carb, Sugar Free Everything Bagel is Gluten Free, Keto and Made in under 30 minutes!

 I needed a new system.
 A new plan.
 A change to see change.

-As I’ve gotten older and just through blogging these last 3 years, I changed so much as well.
+As I’ve gotten older and just through blogging, I changed so much as well.
 I’ve discovered what makes me feel better to eat and what I need to avoid.
-Through the process of self elimination, gluten products is something I can no longer have and that has been reflected in my recipes over the last year or so.
+Through the process of self elimination, gluten products is something I can no longer have and that has been reflected in my recipes as well.

 I’ve also learned what makes me feel satisfied is good fats, like coconut oil, extra virgin olive oil and avocados.
 You’ll notice more of my recipes are not low in fat and that is on purpose friends!
 Good fats make you feel satisfied so you’re not left feeling like you need more!